2 Indians, 1 Pakistani killed in suspected Houthi drone attack in Abu Dhabi | Law-Order

 Another minor fire broke out in the new construction area of the Abu Dhabi International Airport, according to the state-run Emirates News Agency (WAM).

-It said that the fire that broke out in the Musaffah ICAD 3 area near the Abu Dhabi National Oil Company (ADNOC) resulted in the explosion of three petroleum tankers.
+It said that the fire that broke out in the Musaffah industrial area near the Abu Dhabi National Oil Company (ADNOC) resulted in the explosion of three petroleum tankers.

 ''Preliminary investigations suggest that the cause of the fires are small flying objects, possibly belonging to drones, that fell in the two areas,” it said, adding that the fire has been brought under control.